wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/4-data.md

 Dataverse uses Microsoft Azure Cognitive Search to enable data that is held in Dataverse to be searched.

-Dataverse is not restricted to apps that are built with  Power Platform; the APIs allow applications to be built with other tools, such as Xamarin, to build an external, customer-facing application.
+Dataverse is not restricted to apps that are built with  Microsoft Power Platform; the APIs allow applications to be built with other tools, such as Xamarin, to build an external, customer-facing application.

 ## Reasons for choosing Dataverse